A simple rule for cooking to preserve nutrients and avoid unhealthy fats: “Steam, don’t boil. Bake, don’t fry.”

 Green Science Policy Institute provides answers to FAQ on per- and polyfluoroalkyl substances (PFAS).

 HealthyChildren.org is a parenting website from the American Academy of Pediatrics.
-Here is a link to their page on how to limit children's exposure on PFAS.
+Here is a link to their page on how to limit children's exposure to PFAS.

 The American Cancer Society weighs in on acrylamide.